Anu Joseph

-Anu Joseph (born 23 December 1985) is an Indian actress in the Malayalam television industry.
-She made her acting debut in Paadam Onnu: Oru Vilapam directed by T. V. Chandran.
+Anu Joseph is an Indian actress in the Malayalam television industry.
+She made her acting debut in 2003, through the Malayalam Movie, Paadam Onnu: Oru Vilapam directed by T. V. Chandran.
+Anu was a participant of Bigg Boss Malayalam season 5.

 Career

 Anu Joseph won the Kalathilakam title in the school Youth Festival and became the part of Kalabhavan dance troupe to perform classical art forms and started getting offers from serials.
 Anu made her debut in the serial Chithralekha aired on Surya TV and later went on to do many popular serials including Makalude Amma, Minnukettu, Aalilathaali, Snehachandhrika, Pazhassi Raja and Oridathoridathu.
 While she plays an innocent and sweet girl in Alilathaali, she portrays a pretentious woman in Oridathoridathu.
 However, it was through Minnukettu that she got noticed.
 Her breakthrough role was Advocate Sathyabhama in Karyam Nissaram.
+In 2023, she entered Big Boss Malayalam as a wild card entrant.